 Section 6 strives to achieve a fair balance between third parties' rights of due process and the need for prompt and orderly resolutions in employment discrimination cases.
-We think that Section 6 will provide the important benefit of greater finality in court orders resolving employment discrimination litigation.
-Section 6 contains safeguards that go a long way make their interests known to the court.
-In particular, a person who has not been given sufficient notice and reasonable opportunity to present objections retains the right under Section 6 to challenge a court order after it is entered, unless he has been adequately represented by someone else or reasonable efforts to notify all interested parties were made before the court order was entered.
+We think that section 6 will provide the important benefit of greater finality in court orders resolving employment discrimination litigation.
+Section 6 contains safeguards that go a long way towards ensuring that third parties will have an opportunity to make their interests known to the court.
+In particular, a person who has not been given sufficient notice and reasonable opportunity to present objections retains the right under section 6 to challenge a court order after it is entered, unless he has been adequately represented by someone else or reasonable efforts to notify all interested parties were made before the court order was entered.